liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 -------------------------

-There are numerous optional input parameters that control the behavior of the ARKode solver.
-ARKode provides functions that can be used to change these optional input parameters from their default values.
-The following tables list all optional input functions in ARKode which are then described in detail in the remainder of this section.
-These optional inputs are grouped into the following
+There are numerous optional input parameters that control the behavior of the ARKode solver, each of which may be modified from its default value through calling an appropriate input function.
+The following tables list all optional input functions, grouped by which aspect of ARKode they control.
+Detailed information on the calling syntax and arguments for each function are then provided following each table.

-categories:
+The optional inputs are grouped into the following categories:

 * General solver options (:ref:`CInterface.ARKodeInputTable`),
 * IVP method solver options (:ref:`CInterface.ARKodeMethodInputTable`),
 * Step adaptivity solver options (:ref:`CInterface.ARKodeAdaptivityInputTable`),
 * Implicit stage solver options (:ref:`CInterface.CInterface.ARKodeSolverInputTable`),
-* Dense linear solver options (:ref:`CInterface.ARKDlsInputs`)
+* Dense linear solver options (:ref:`CInterface.ARKDlsInputs`),
 * Iterative linear solver options (:ref:`CInterface.ARKSpilsInputs`).

-For the most casual use of ARKode, the reader can skip to the section :ref:`CInterface.UserSupplied`.
+For the most casual use of ARKode, relying on the default set of solver parameters, the reader can skip to the following section, :ref:`CInterface.UserSupplied`.

 We note that, on an error return, all of the optional input functions